 Course Overview

 The course develops broad knowledge and skills needed to plan and implement restoration activities.
 The course begins by reviewing a step-by-step process applicable to a wide range of ecosystems for developing, implementing, monitoring, and refining on-the-ground restoration projects.
-Significant attention is dedicated to designing monitoring programs needed to assess restoration success, including appropriate use of statistical design and qualitative information.
-Students identify and critically review a restoration plan in terms of this step-by-step process.
+Significant attention is devoted to designing monitoring programs needed to assess restoration success, including the appropriate use of statistical design and qualitative information.
+Students identify and critically review a restoration plan using this step-by-step process.
 A major component of this course involves students incrementally developing a restoration and monitoring plan for a degraded site.

 Prerequisite(s)